shyrwinsia/jenx/README.md

 ## Disclaimer

-I'm not liable for any damages to what you did with this or anything that happens to you, esp. if you are breaking laws in your country.
+I'm not liable for any damages/loss of information/privacy breach attributed to this or anything that happens to you, esp. if you are breaking laws in your country.

 ## License